stamen/map-asset-route-simulator/README.md

   - `[name of maneuver type]`: (See https://docs.mapbox.com/api/navigation/directions/#maneuver-types) Key is name of the type of maneuver to trigger easing into the options.
 Value is an object with the following keys:
     - `pitch`: The pitch of the map
     - `zoom`: The zoom of the map
+- `directionsApiCall`: An async function that calls a routing/directions API with an argument of lng/lat points.
+The app will call the Mapbox Directions API by default using your Mapbox token, but you may instead use a preferred API.
+Your function **must** return the specified format for the API response (see section in README).

 For more details on how these should look, see the example in [`src/config/local.example.js`](./src/config/local.example.js).